 - description of specific research to be carried out by the student

-the student should also indicate how they hope to benefit from performing research, with particular emphasis on the proposed SRA effort
+the student should also indicate how they hope to benefit from performing research, with particular emphasis on the proposed SRA effort.
+Potential benefits include the connection of the proposed project to their vocational/career goals.

 a brief letter of reference from the faculty mentor supporting the student